GlitchLib/page/content/wiki/miscellaneous/guidelines.md

   - In next step select **Checkout Branch** to `dev`, and click **Finish**
   - After cloned project will show information alert when asking us when we want open this project.
 We will do pressing **Open Project**

 Now IDE will automatically finds a Gradle project and will execute tasks for preparing project to start coding.
-No configuration of Annotation processing, no more adding Lombok plugins stuffs like.
 Everything is on the Gradle Plugin.

 # How to contribute to Glitch